 As it is known, the first document we need to have to travel to different countries is the passport.
 In more detail, the passport is a document issued by the government to its citizens, confirming the identity and nationality of its holder primarily for international travel.
 Standard passports include a person’s name, place and date of birth, photo, signature, and other information relevant to the holder.
 However, of course, everything goes beyond just getting a passport; each country has its own rules and bans and permits for the citizens of other countries.

 But have you ever wondered how rules have changed throughout history up to now?
 In general, how and why did the first passport appear?
 Who put forward this idea?
-Which country did first issue a passport?
+Which country has first issued a passport?
 How did this rule go to other countries?
-If you are interested in these questions, then let’s take a tour of the pages of history and get to know where, how, and most interestingly whom the first passport was created.
+If you are interested in these questions, then let’s take a tour of the pages of history and get to know where, how, and most interestingly who the first passport was created for.

 Etymological sources show that the term “passport” is from a medieval document that was required to pass through the gate or to pass through a territory.
-In medieval Europe, such documents were issued to foreign travelers by the local authorities (as opposed to local citizens, in modern practice), and generally contained a list of towns and cities the document holder was permitted to enter or pass through.
+In medieval Europe, such certificates were issued to foreign travelers by the local authorities (as opposed to local citizens, in modern practice).
+Generally, they contained a list of towns and cities the document holder was permitted to enter or pass through.
 Documents were not required for travel to seaports, which were considered open trade points, but documents were required to travel inland from seaports.

 King Henry V of England is credited with having invented the passport we use today.
 The earliest reference to these documents is found in a 1414 Act of Parliament.
 In 1540, granting travel documents in England became the role of the Privy Council of England, and the term “passport” was used around this time.
 A passport issued on June 16, 1641, and signed by Charles I still exists.
 In 1794, issuing British passports became the job of the Office of the Secretary of State.
 The records of every English passport issued since then are available.
 They were available to foreigners and were written in French until 1858.